The #1 Kitchen Hack That Will Change Your Life

 5. Cut off the root ends.

 6. Use a gentle rocking motion to slice the cloves into several slices, or as many slices as your clove can generate.

 And that's all you need to do!
 So now you've uncovered the secret on how to cut garlic, but you most likely still have another lingering question…

 Is there is a difference between sliced and minced garlic?

 Speaking of distributing more flavor, there's another trick to getting the most savory flavor out of chopped garlic.
-If you're using minced garlic in a sauté pan and are seasoning other vegetables, you'll want to make sure you give the garlic time to simmer in the olive oil by itself first, before tossing in any other foods into the pan.
+If you're using minced garlic in a sauté pan and are seasoning other vegetables, you'll want to make sure you give the garlic time to simmer in the olive oil by itself before tossing in any other foods into the pan.
 Heat the garlic with spices of your choice just until it becomes fragrant and then throw in the other ingredients to extract the most garlicky flavor.

 RELATED: Your guide to the anti-inflammatory diet that heals your gut, slows the signs of aging, and helps you lose weight.